muasiq/grit/exampleSite/content/english/_index.md

       enable: false
       label: Read a Case Study
       link: "#"
-  - title: Industry proven sustainable solutions tailored to your energy problem
+  - title: Industry Proven Sustainable Solutions Tailored to Your Energy Problem.
     images:
     - images/service-1.png
     content: Whether your system needs to be efficient in sustainable energy generation, storage or usage,